swarley7/gograbber/README.md

 # Acks

 - OJ Reeves: this project borrows heavily from `github.com/OJ/gobuster` (which is awesome, btw.) so thanks!
-- C_Sto: thx for forcing me to learn Golang
+- C_Sto: thx for forcing me to learn Golang and laughing at my extreme incompetence

 # Donate?